Special Academic Programs

 Graduation with “President’s Honors” is granted to graduating students who earn a 4.00 grade point average in all units attempted, both transfer and District.
 “Graduation with Honors” is granted to graduating students who earn an overall grade point average of 3.5 to 3.99 for all transfer and District units attempted.
 Students with P/NP grades earned after the 04-05 academic year should be aware that they may not be able to convert P/NP to letter grades to determine honors eligibility at graduation (pending board policy revision and Title 5 regulations).

-To find out more about this exciting program, visit our website at http://www.evc.edu/academics/special-academic-programs/service-learning-public-service or the Center for Service-Learning and Public Service, in Acacia A4-224, or call us at 408-223-6770.
+To learn more about this exciting program, visit our website at https://www.evc.edu/programs-academics/academic-resources/service-learning-public-service or in the Acacia Building, Room A4-224, or give us a call at 408-223-6770.

 Umoja-AFFIRM’s philosophy is that the classroom experience must be rewarding to students and that they should be exposed to and/or involved in a variety of specialized learning strategies in supportive learning environments.
 Umoja is a Kiswahili word meaning unity and the acronym AFFIRM means Academic Force For Inspiration Retention and Matriculation.